ethanbenavides/Applied-Data-Science-Capstone/README.md

 - Predictive analysis using classification techniques can be found [here](https://github.com/ethanbenavides/Applied-Data-Science-Capstone/blob/a6fbd2a877342b63b302f20a5a26d365701cfd78/Predictive%20Analysis%20(Classification).ipynb).

 ## Part 4: Final Presentation and Results
 The final presentation can be found [here](https://github.com/ethanbenavides/Applied-Data-Science-Capstone/blob/a6fbd2a877342b63b302f20a5a26d365701cfd78/IBM%20Data%20Science%20Capstone%20Project.pdf).
-This contains a compiled presentation that includes an:
+This contains a detailed presentation that includes the following:
 -  Executive Summary
 -  Introduction
 -  Methodology